 Employers: Adrianna Gorsky (firstname.lastname@example.org; she/her)

-Description: We are looking for an enthusiastic undergraduate researcher to assist in field and laboratory work to further our understanding of urban retention ponds.
+We are looking for an enthusiastic undergraduate researcher to assist in field and laboratory work to further our understanding of urban retention ponds.
 For flood reduction and nutrient retention, these ponds are now abundant across our landscape.
-This person will aide in sample collection from constructed ponds across Dane County with a focus on understanding methane production and emissions.
-We intend to use a variety of sampling techniques to understand the drivers and dominate pathways of methane emissions.
-There is also a potential opportunity to develop an independent project with the data.
+This person will assist in sample collection from constructed ponds across Dane County with a focus on understanding greenhouse gas (carbon dioxide, methane, nitrous oxide) production and emissions.
+We intend to use a variety of sampling techniques to understand the drivers and dominate pathways of emissions.
+There is also a potential opportunity to develop an independent project with the data and continue during the fall semester.

 It is important to create a diverse, equitable and inclusive culture within the scientific community, and more specifically, freshwater sciences.
 We strongly encourage people of color and people of all genders, sexual orientations and cultural backgrounds to apply.